Oklahoma liquor license and insurance requirements

 10 min read

-Do you need a liquor license to sell alcohol in Oklahoma?
+Do you need an Oklahoma liquor license to sell alcohol?

-In Oklahoma, if you’re interested in opening a food service business that also sells alcohol, you must have a license issued by the Oklahoma Alcoholic Beverage Laws Enforcement Commission (ABLE).
-Depending on where you’re located, you may also need to apply for an additional license from the city or county where you plan to do business.
+In Oklahoma, if you’re interested in opening a food service business that also sells alcohol, you must have a license issued by the Oklahoma Alcoholic Beverage Laws Enforcement (ABLE) Commission.
+You may also need to apply for an additional permit from the city or county where you plan to do business.

 ABLE offers different liquor licenses depending on what type of business you own and what type of beverages you plan to sell.
-For food service establishments, the two licenses most businesses apply for are a Beer and Wine license or a Mixed Beverage license
+For food service establishments, most companies apply for a beer and wine license or a mixed beverage license.

 How to get a liquor license in Oklahoma